 Goat Farming Equipment: What You Actually Need

 When I first started, I thought I needed to buy everything under the sun.
-Truth is, you don’t need fancy gear to get started with goat milk production—but a few key pieces of goat farming equipment make all the difference.
+Truth is, you don’t need fancy gear to get started with goat farming equipment for beginners but a few key pieces of essential tools for goat farming make all the difference.

 Here’s what I can’t live without: